Book One: A SIMPLE ACT OF KINDNESS

 the harder it is to free the fingers.
 My legs had refused to

 respond to my struggle during the emergency.
-However, now as I
+However, now that I

 took my sweet time, I was able to